 In the case of the cargo vessels, information on the year of construction of the smallest generator is available in 370 cases.
-In 188 (31%) cases, the emission stage is also indicated.
 The average age (Tab.
 1a) of these generators, depending on the ship class, is between 13 (Class Vb) and 22 years (Class IV).
 The actual average age of the generators for ship classes I-IV is probably significantly higher, as the year of construction of the generators is unknown for 239 ships (39%).
-These presumably fall predominantly into the two worst TREMOD(5)-(Transport Emission Model of the German Federal Environment Agency, UBA) emission levels (built before 1991).
+These presumably fall predominantly into the two worst TREMOD(5)- (Transport Emission Model of the German Federal Environment Agency, UBA) emission levels (built before 1991).